loanDepot/TFVC/Docs/en-US/Get-TFVCMergeCandidate.md

 ## PARAMETERS

 ### -SourceBranch
-Source banch with the chagnes that need to be merged
+Source banch with the changes that need to be merged

 ```yaml
 Type: String